The Definitive Guide to Technology Words and Phrases (Part 1)

 Articles published May 22, 2017 by Scott Hardee

 Every industry and business has its share of jargon and buzzwords, but fewer industries seem more impenetrable than the world of technology.
-For the average business owner (those who didn’t get into business to be IT professionals), it can be hard to distinguish what a word or phrase means, let alone make business decisions about the options the jargon describes.
+For the average business owner (those who didn’t get into business to be IT professionals), it can be hard to distinguish between lengthy acronyms and what each word or phrase means, let alone make business decisions about the options the jargon describes.
 If you feel like IT professionals are speaking a different language when they discuss your information technology, then this guide is for you.
 It’s hardly comprehensive, but hopefully it will give you some knowledge and insight to improve the next interaction with your technical advisor.

-The cloud often refers to data centers that are connected to the internet, housing servers (and other technology hardware) used for hosting software applications and storing data.
+The cloud often refers to data centers that are connected to the internet, housing servers and other technology hardware used for hosting software applications and storing data.
 Cloud computing, as defined by the National Institute of Standards and Technology, is “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”

 Fiber Optic Network

 Fiber optic networks transmit information via light pulses through a glass or plastic fiber.
 These fiber wires can transfer a lot of information at a high speed, allowing organizations to conduct business more efficiently.
 You’ll likely hear this in conversations around your internet service (although connectivity via optical fiber is one of several types of connectivity).
 Aureon has a fiber optic network that spans the state of Iowa and connects to a network that ties our access nationwide.